spacer

-Golden Chinese characters on red
+Golden Chinese characters on red Nations Online Logo

 Nations Online

-Countries of the World
+All Countries in the World

 ___ Golden Flower

-A leave-like shaped offering made out of cardboard or foil in golden colour to be offered at temples or home altars and shrines.
+A leave-like shaped offering made out of cardboard or foil in golden color to be offered at temples or home altars and shrines.
 Other names for the Golden Flowers are: Jin Hwa, Jinhua, Gim Huey or Chin Hua.

 At house altars or shrines, these offerings will be changed once a year during New Year’s Celebration.